Home / News / Supporting independent living at Furlong Close

 Furlong Close independent living

-Agincare Enable took over as care provider for Furlong Close in Wiltshire earlier this year, adding to its existing services across the south of England.
+Agincare Enable took over as care provider for Furlong Close in Wiltshire in 2022, adding to its existing services across the south of England.

 The campus style layout of the site allows for independent living with support available whenever it may be needed from the Agincare Enable support team.